s-etty/cdl-guatemala-dnbr-mapping/README.md

-# CDL_FireSeverity
-Repository for CDL Guatemala Fire Severity Analysis Nov 2024
+# Guatemala Fire Severity Mapping

+Repository for mapping fire severity in Guatemala in collaboration with The Nature Conservancy and Conservation Data Labs.

 ## Requirements

-This repo assumes you have already installed R, Python (or other distribution like Anaconda), and RStudio.
+This repo assumes you have already installed R, Python (or other distributions like Anaconda), and RStudio.
 If you have not installed these tools, please install them before proceeding.

 - [R](https://cran.r-project.org/)
 - [Python](https://www.python.org/)
 - [RStudio Desktop](https://posit.co/download/rstudio-desktop/)

+## Clone Repository

+To start, clone this repository to your local machine.
+For instructions on cloning a repo, see this [link](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
+Alternatively, you can download this repo by selecting the "Download ZIP" option under the Code button.

 ## Initial Setup